 I’m a big fan of science.
 I would think there would be one best way to approach a personal injury case.
 But I’m always amazed at how trial lawyers with such unbelievably different approaches and different styles can be successful.
 But it is not just trial lawyers.
 If you look at the best of the best among politicians, musicians, actors, athletes, mathematicians, you name it, they are all different and approach their craft very differently, albeit with some common treads.

 The same is true with insurance companies.
 They all have the same general idea: take in lots of money in premiums and pay out as little money as possible in claims.
-I think, for example, State Farm and GEICO have unbelievably different business models when it comes to running their business... including their approach to handling personal injury car accident claims.
+I think, for example, State Farm and GEICO have unbelievably different business models when it comes to running their business… including their approach to handling personal injury car accident claims.
 Obviously, both of these companies are making money hand over fist.
 But there is clearly not one single correct business model when trying to reduce the amount of money you are going to pay out in claims.

 One of my jobs here is to discuss strategy with our lawyers with respect to the cases they are handling in litigation.
 It is one of my favorite parts of the job: I’m providing strategy and tactical advice without having to do the heavy lifting.
 Whether it is an accident or a medical malpractice case, one of my first questions is, “Who is the insurance company?” (and “What are the policy limits?).
 Because you have to have some idea of who you are dealing with in trying to settle the claim or even when you know you are going to try the case.

 Did I hold back some thoughts in analyzing these companies?
-Of course.
+At times, I do a little.
 But I do think they provide some insight in to how these companies operate and think, and may be useful to you in crafting strategies for settlement and at trial.